abisee/story-generation-eval/README.md

 ```
 This will take each story in `data/stories_unannotated` and save a Spacy encoding of its prompt and story in `data/stories_spacy_annotated`.

-The Spacy annotation can take a long time, so if you want to download the precomputed ones for our generated stories, you can do so [here]() (XGB).
+The Spacy annotation can take a long time.
+If you want to download the precomputed ones for our generated stories, you should download [stories_spacy_unannotated.zip](https://nlp.stanford.edu/data/gpt_analysis/stories_spacy_annotated.zip) (TODO GB).
 Unzip it into the `data` dir to create a new directory called `stories_spacy_annotated`:
 ```
 cd data
 wget https://nlp.stanford.edu/data/gpt_analysis/stories_spacy_annotated.zip